In the field:

 At the distribution:

-Pedro Rodrigues (who made the 1º Pedro become Pedro Fernandes) started working here in May 2018.
-This Pedro is much like a rocket in true meaning of the word.
-He passes by running, leaves running and gets back even faster.
-If there were a 100m race for box deliverymen we would definitely enrol him.
+Pedro Rodrigues (the second Pedro to join us, therefore responsible for having to give nicknames to Pedros), started working at the Farm in May 2018.
+This Pedro is a rocket ship in the true sense of the word.
+He passes by running, leaves running, and arrives running.
+If there were a 100m race for box distributors we would sign Pedro up.

 At the office_